-Over one hundred people just like you asked local leaders to publicly communicate their plan for their encampment located at the benchlands of San Lorenzo Park along the lower San Lorenzo River.
+Over one hundred people asked local leaders to publicly communicate their plan for their encampment located at the benchlands of San Lorenzo Park along the lower San Lorenzo River.
 You asked them to share who is in charge, what the next steps were and when those changes would take place.

-Your voice made a difference.
 At Tuesday’s City Council meeting, City of Santa Cruz councilmembers voted to close the Benchlands encampment in San Lorenzo Park and support a three-phase plan to achieve a permanent homeless Navigation Center, including the immediate implementation of Phase 1 – the River Street Camp.
 The River Street Camp, a vacant, city-owned, gravel lot located at 1220 River Street, will be managed by a dedicated operator.

 With input from local partners and guided by successful examples elsewhere, City staff have developed a preliminary operations and site plan to minimize impacts of the River Street Camp and maximize potential for a successful program.
 You can read more about the key elements of the plan in the City Manager’s report to Council.